 Fly to Viru Viru International

-Viru Viru International Airport (VVI), located 17 kilometers north of Santa Cruz, is Bolivia’s main international gateway.
-Direct flights operate from Miami (Boliviana de Aviación), Madrid (Air Europa, BoA), and connections via Lima, São Paulo, and Buenos Aires serve most international origins.
+Viru Viru International Airport (VVI), located 17 kilometers north of Santa Cruz, is Bolivia's main international gateway.
+Direct flights operate from Miami on Boliviana de Aviación and from Madrid on Air Europa and BoA, while connections via Lima, São Paulo, and Buenos Aires serve most international origins.

 Journey Time